 Marriage, Gender and Sexuality

-The Bible teaches that marriage is a covenant between one man and one woman, in a single exclusive union, by which their status changes from two individuals to one flesh as God joins them together.
+The Bible teaches that marriage is a covenant between one biological man and one biological woman, in a single exclusive union, by which their status changes from two individuals to one flesh as God joins them together.
 This covenant creates a new family such that their lifelong primary human loyalty is now to one another before anyone else.
 It is an earthly covenant between one man and one woman that God created and sanctioned to image the unbreakable heavenly covenant between Christ and His Church, therefore intended not to be broken by anything but death.
 From Genesis to Revelation, the authority of Scripture witnesses to the nature of biblical marriage as uniquely bound to the complementarity of man and woman.
 Regarding gender, God fearfully and wonderfully created each person as male or female.
-These two distinct, complementary genders together reflect the image and nature of God.
+These two distinct, complementary genders have been assigned by God and together reflect the image and nature of God.
 Regarding sex, God created sex as a gift to be enjoyed within the covenant of marriage.
 We believe that God has commanded that no intimate sexual activity be engaged in outside of this marriage covenant.
 We believe that the exercise of sexual expression outside the biblical definition of marriage in any manner is contradictory to God’s design for sexuality and marriage.
 Thus, the only holy options for the expression of our sexuality is covenant marriage, between one man and one woman, for a lifetime, or chastity in our singleness.
 (Genesis 1:26-27; Genesis 2:15-25; Psalm 139; Matthew 5:27-32; Matthew 19:3-12; Romans 1:26-27; 1 Corinthians 6:9-11; 1 Corinthians 6:18; 7:2-5; Ephesians 5:21-33; Hebrews 13:4; 1 Timothy 1:10)

 Though Adam and Eve were born without sin, through their rebellion in the Garden, they and their children to come are born dead in their sin.
 Thus, we believe that sin is an issue of identity before it is an issue of performance.
 Thus, salvation does not just forgive our sins, but brings new life in Christ.
 This is a gift of God.
 Therefore, we believe that the salvation of lost and sinful mankind is a free gift of God’s grace apart from human works, based solely upon Christ’s atoning death, made possible by the regenerating work of the Holy Spirit.
 This gift is received only through faith in the person and finished work of Jesus.